awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.XRgn.md

 +  `--source-region` – The AWS Region of the source DB instance\.

   If `--source-region` isn't specified, you must specify a `--pre-signed-url` value\.
 A presigned URL is a URL that contains a Signature Version 4 signed request for the `CreateDBInstanceReadReplica` operation that is called in the source AWS Region\.
 For more information about presigned URLs, see [ `CreateDBInstanceReadReplica`](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html)\.
-+  `--kms-key-id` – The AWS KMS key identifier for the customer master key \(CMK\) to use to encrypt the read replica in the destination AWS Region\.
++  `--kms-key-id` – The AWS KMS key identifier of the KMS key to use to encrypt the read replica in the destination AWS Region\.

 **Example of an encrypted cross\-Region read replica**
 The following code creates an encrypted read replica in the US West \(Oregon\) Region from a source DB instance in the US East \(N\.
 Virginia\) Region\.